NeuralNoble/makemore/makemore-part3/notes.md

 - The input $x$ has mean **0** and variance **1** (a common case when inputs are normalized).
 - The weight $W$ is sampled from a normal distribution $N(0, \sigma^2)$.

-Since \(y\) is a sum of multiple weighted inputs, we compute its variance:
+Since $y$ is a sum of multiple weighted inputs, we compute its variance:

 $$
 \text{Var}(y) = \sum_{j} \text{Var}(W_{ij} x_j)